 The economic relevance of FICO and CLTV remain when we restrict the analysis to only QM-eligible loans.
-In fact, in model (2) FICO becomes a more important determinant of SDQ when the analysis considers only QM-eligible loans (a one standard deviation increase in FICO is associated with a 14.5% decline in SDQ among QM-eligible loans compared to an 11% decline among all loans).
+In fact, in model (2) FICO becomes a more important determinant of SDQ when the analysis considers only QM-eligible loans (a one standard deviation increase in FICO is associated with a 14.6% decline in SDQ among QM-eligible loans compared to an 11.1% decline among all loans).
 Similar results are obtained after including other loan characteristics (model 6).
 Figure 2 charts the factor rankings.
 Given that serious delinquencies remain above 30% in QM-eligible loans, and that these factors are significantly and economically significant, we might expect that delinquencies will benefit considerably from QRM restrictions.

-Among QRM and QRM\A eligible loans, models (3, 4, 7, and 8), FICO and CLTV remain statistically significant, but are less economically relevant.
-Furthermore, DTI is no longer statistically significant.
+Among QRM and QRM_A eligible loans (models 3, 4, 7, and 8), FICO, DTI. and CLTV remain statistically significant, but are less economically relevant.
 While these results indicate that the 2011 proposed QRM definitions absorb the explanatory power of these factors, the corresponding sample sizes are severely restricted; less than 1% of analyzed loans qualify.

-Taken together, this analysis shows that there remains a high SDQ rate among QM-eligible loans, and the QM restriction does not lessen the economic relevance of FICO and CLTV in explaining SDQ.
+Taken together, this analysis shows that there remains a high SDQ rate among QMeligible loans, and the QM restriction does not lessen the economic relevance of FICO and CLTV in explaining SDQ.
 Hence, FICO and CLTV continue to be important "knobs" in determining historical loan performance.
-On the other hand, the QRM or QRM\A restrictions severely restrict the number of loans eligible in our sample of historical loan data.
+On the other hand, the QRM or QRM_A restrictions severely restrict the number of loans eligible in our sample of historical loan data.

 Figure 2.
-Factor Ranking for QM-Eligible Loans (\ not statistically significant)
+Factor Ranking for QM-Eligible Loans ( not statistically significant)

 Figure 3.
-Factor Ranking for QM-Eligible Loans with CLTV ≥ 80% (\ not statistically significant)
+Factor Ranking for QM-Eligible Loans with $CLTV \ge 80\%$ ( not statistically significant)